opal/opal/UNRELEASED.md

 - Renamed internal `super` related helpers, `find_super_dispatcher` is now `find_super`, `find_iter_super_dispatcher` is now `find_block_super` (#2090)
 - The `opal-repl` CLI now requires files to be passed with `--require` (or `-r`) instead of the bare filename (#2309)
-- Migrate from UglifyJS to Terser (#2318)
-- Chrome CDP interface won't use temporary files anymore, except for caching files (#2319)

 ### Deprecated